kiyo-masui/bitshuffle/README.rst

 Usage
 -----

-The :mod:`bitshuffle` module contains routines for shuffling and unshuffling Numpy arrays.
+The `bitshuffle` module contains routines for shuffling and unshuffling Numpy arrays.

 If installed with the dynamically loaded filter plugins, Bitshuffle can be used in conjunction with HDF5 both inside and outside of python, in the same way as any other filter; simply by specifying the filter number ``32008``.
-Otherwise the filter will be available only within python and only after importing :mod:`bitshuffle.h5`.
+Otherwise the filter will be available only within python and only after importing `bitshuffle.h5`.
 Reading Bitshuffle encoded datasets will be transparent.
-The filter can added to new datasets either through the :mod:`h5py` low level interface or through the convenience functions provided in :mod:`bitshuffle.h5`.
+The filter can added to new datasets either through the `h5py` low level interface or through the convenience functions provided in `bitshuffle.h5`.
 See the tests for examples.

 Usage from C